Dotagoodgogo/Map_Project/README.md

 ## Overview

 This project is a 3D reconstruction of the "iceworld" map from the popular first-person shooter game Counter-Strike.
-Using 3D modeling software, I created a 3D model of the map that accurately represents the original map in terms of layout, structure, and gameplay.
+Using C++ Opengl, I created a 3D model of the map that accurately represents the original map in terms of layout, structure, and gameplay.

 Some Animation instructions:
 1. Press 'r' or 'R' (Run) to toggle(off and on) running the animation.